Last updated on

 Well.
 As soon as I saw people my brain stopped.
-What was those books about now again?
+What were those books about now again?
 Couldn’t remember a word in them.
 I made some awkward conversation, then decided to go to the bathroom.
 I ended up standing in there, frozen for minutes (at least that’s what it felt like), contemplating what was wrong with me.

-On my way home, all that motivation and visions about my new life was gone.
+On my way home, all that motivation and visions about my new life were gone.
 I felt like I had failed.
 And on top of that, I was exhausted from information overload from all “gurus”, all with their own opposing “truths”.

 I had to forget about all my grand goals and visions, and instead do something much more simple and hands on.

 And to me at that point, every advice about confidence and social success was just a scam.

 This wasn’t the first time I failed.
 I don’t know how many times I had felt super motivated, envisioned resolutions and goals, and then just watch that motivation fizzle out.

 I realized that I did something wrong.
 I read about behavioral change and painfully realized that I had used the wrong strategy all the time.